 Takeaway: Even though our tendency might be to shout how AWESOME our products are from the rooftops, a humble approach – for lack of a better term – can actually have more impact.
-For one, you’re viewed favourably rather than with skepticism.
+For one, you’re viewed favorably rather than with skepticism.

 Technique #4: Less is more

 Why this strategy is a winner: It’s super easy to read and saves the reader time.
 You don’t have to read paragraphs of text to figure out what this gelato is like.
-Put another way: you don’t risk losing readers’ interest.
+Put another way: You don’t risk losing readers’ interest.

 Takeaway: Crisp and concise doesn’t have to mean boring.
 And it doesn’t always mean a lack of information!

 Bonus tip: This minimalist food copywriting strategy won’t work for all products.
 It’s important to distinguish when short and sweet is appropriate and, conversely, where fleshing out your description is the smarter move.
 Also be aware of how this affects SEO.

 Technique #5: Make use of numbers

 Why we love this example: These are examples from 2 different brands.
 In both instances, numbers in their respective headlines amplify their key benefits.

 Why this strategy is a winner: Numbers grab attention, strengthen copy and drive key points home—quickly!
 Numbers naturally draw the eye to a crucial segment in your copy like benefit(s) or for social proof.

 Takeaway: Numbers enhance credibility, so while they might normally make you shudder, don’t avoid them in copywriting!